 ARK claims to be creating an all-in-one blockchain solution for consumers and developers, similar to Lisk (which itself is a fork).
 The main innovation in both is to enable users to easily deploy their own blockchain. .

 Another feature set to help ARK’s mass adoption is its speed.
 ARK currently has a block speed of roughly eight seconds, fairly fast for a coin that interconnects other coins.
 In order to achieve this speed, ARK employs a mining algorithm called “Delegated Proof of Stake”.
 The latter provides for the minting of new coins by a group of 51 delegates.
-Elected by ARK owners, these delegates in turn determine what percentage of the staking reward they will share with their voters.
+Elected by ARK owners, these delegates, in turn, determine what percentage of the staking reward they will share with their voters.
 This process is essentially a modified proof-of-stake consensus with a limited number of validators (51 delegates).
-In principle, its appears somewhat similar to XTRABYTES’ network structure (3584 STATIC nodes).
+In principle, it appears somewhat similar to XTRABYTES’ network structure (3584 STATIC nodes).
 However, the true capability and architecture of Proof-of-Signature remains to be seen.

 As originally conceived, ARK creates ready-to-deploy blockchains that operate with the push of a button.
-In essence, anyone seeking to fork ARK can do so with a push button deployable blockchain..
+In essence, anyone seeking to fork ARK can do so with a push button deployable blockchain.
 These blockchains (along with every blockchain that contains an encoded listener) are connected to the main chain via smart-bridging.
 ARK’s technology allows startups to create their own blockchain in a simple and straightforward manner.

 You can read more about ARK here.

 The team at ARK is creating what they call a SmartBridge.

 The ARK SmartBridge will allow blockchains to connect and communicate with each other.
 This means one would be able to act on a different blockchain with the ARK token.
 Here are a few examples: